LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/messaging-conversation-segments.md

 **Answer (Metric):** Abandoned Segments - In Queue (Skill)

-**Action:**This metric enables you to determine issues arising from the length of your queues - 		before an agent is assigned.
+**Action:** This metric enables you to determine issues arising from the length of your queues - 		before an agent is assigned.
 Action is to adjust the SLA per skill.

 Manager Question: How many times did my team try to reach out to a consumer but the consumer never replied?

-**Answer (Metric):**Segments with Non Responsive Consumers (Skill)
+**Answer (Metric)** Segments with Non Responsive Consumers (Skill)

 **Action:** Determine why consumers are leaving conversations.
 Potentially adjust your auto messages or check if the auto close is too fast.
 Are consumers are not getting to answer in time from your skill?

-Manager question 4: How many times did conversations timeout, closed by my agents, or transferred to another skill, while my agents didn’t respond to the consumer?
+**Manager Question**: How many times did conversations timeout, closed by my agents, or transferred to another skill, while my agents didn’t respond to the consumer?

 **Answer (Metric)** Segments with Non Responsive Agents (Skill)